PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

   }
   ```

-* The JSON file for the results information adheres to the format of this example:
+* The JSON file for the results uses the file-extension `.state` and adheres to the format of this example:
   ```
   {
     "parentId":"id-of-the-state-this-snapshot-was-taken-for",